Whiplash results from a forceful back-and-forth motion along the spine.

 How Long Do I Have to File a Whiplash Injury Lawsuit in Florida?

 Injured parties have up to four (4) years from the date of injury to file a lawsuit under Florida’s statute of limitations.
-In cases involving wrongful death, a lawsuit must be filed within two (2) years of the fatality.
+That is the deadline that applies if you sustained your injury on or before 3/23/2023.
+But due to a recent change in the law, you’ll only have two years if you sustained your injury after that date.
+In cases involving wrongful death, a lawsuit must also be filed within two (2) years of the fatality.

 Contact Our Boca Raton Personal Injury Lawyers Today